 Mentors will be selected based on alignment with our program goals and needs of our early-career Fellows.
 If we are not able to find a suitable match or role within our Fellowship Circle, we will keep your details in our database for future cohorts.
 We appreciate your generosity and interest in our programming!

 What is a mentor's commitment in AHF’s Fellowship Circle?

 AHF’s Summer Fellowship Cohort will run virtually over 10-weeks, June 2 – Aug 4, every Wednesday, 7:00 pm – 8:30 pm EST. We require that mentors commit to attending a minimum of six sessions including Orientation, Four Group Mentorship Circles and the Wrap Up Event and Career Expo.

 How many times per year will AHF’s Fellowship Circle run?

-In 2021, AHF’s Fellowship Circle runs three times a year: Winter (January to March), Summer (June to August), and Fall (September to November).
+In 2021, AHF’s Fellowship Circle runs two times: Winter (January to March) and Summer (June to August).
 There is an application period prior to each offering.
 Plans for 2022 are being finalized.

 Can I participate in a future Fellowship Circle as a mentor?

 Absolutely.
 We welcome mentors who are passionate about our mission and making an active difference in the careers and lives of our fellows.
 You can indicate your participation frequency and interest in the mentor application.

 I’m interested in having my company become a partner.
 Who should I contact at AHF?

 We’d love that.
 You can email us at firstname.lastname@example.org or go to the Become a Partner tab under Get Involved to submit a message.